 I think I feel my back up against the wall

-Philadelphia’s favorite sons, Hall and Oates did something incredible on this song.
-“Fall in Philadelphia” was released in 1972 from their debut album, Whole Oats, a combination of rock, folk, and soul.
-While it’s not exactly an optimistic song —as it describes Quaker City during the transition period — it’s a good Philly song.
+Philadelphia’s favorite sons Hall and Oates released “Fall in Philadelphia” in 1972 on their debut album Whole Oats, a combination of rock, folk, and soul.
+It’s not exactly an optimistic song as it describes Quaker City during a rough period in the late ’60s and early ’70s, but the city has adopted it as its own without any irony.

 This is a perfect song to listen to while driving!
-In “Sailing to Philadelphia,” Mark Knopfler features James Taylor as they sang from the perspective of Charles Mason and Jeremiah Dixon.
-The details of the song were inspired by the book, Mason & Dixon, by Thomas Pynchon.
+In “Sailing to Philadelphia,” Mark Knopfler features James Taylor as they sang from the unexpected perspective of English surveyors Charles Mason and Jeremiah Dixon.
+Together, the Englishmen mapped the boundary that became known as the Mason-Dixon line between Pennsylvania and Maryland–not exactly the typical topic of a song.
+The details of the Knopfler and Taylor’s song were inspired by the book Mason & Dixon by Thomas Pynchon.

 “We are sailing to Philadelphia